-Light therapy shown to help low thyroid people
+Light therapy potentially of aid to low thyroid people?

-Red & infrared light (600-1000nm) help metabolism in the body on several different levels, similarly to supplementing thyroid hormones but also complementary to it.
+Red & infrared light (600-1000nm) may potentially be of use to metabolism in the body on several different levels.

-- Studies show that applying red light directly to the thyroid gland (front of the neck) improves production of the hormones.
+- Some studies conclude that applying red light appropriately may improve production of the hormones.
 (Höfling et al., 2010,2012,2013.
 Azevedo LH et al., 2005. Вера Александровна, 2010.
 Gopkalova, I. 2010.)
 Like any tissue in the body, the thyroid gland requires energy to perform all of its functions.
 As thyroid hormone is a key component in stimulating energy production, you can see how a lack of it in the gland’s cells decreases further thyroid hormone production – a classic vicious cycle.
 Low thyroid -> low energy -> low thyroid -> etc.

-- Light therapy directly on the neck breaks this vicious cycle, presumably by improving local energy availability, thus increasing natural thyroid hormone production by the gland again.
-With the thyroid gland restored, a host of positive downstream effects occur, as the entire body finally gets the energy it needs (Mendis-Handagama SM, 2005.
+- Light therapy when applied appropriately on the neck may potentially break this vicious cycle, in theory by improving local energy availability, thus increasing natural thyroid hormone production by the gland again.
+With a healthy thyroid gland restored, a host of positive downstream effects occur, as the entire body finally gets the energy it needs (Mendis-Handagama SM, 2005.
 Rajender S, 2011).
 Steroid hormone (testosterone, progesterone, etc.) synthesis picks up again – mood, libido and vitality are enhanced, body temperature increases and basically all symptoms of a low metabolism are reversed (Amy Warner et al., 2013) – even physical appearance and sexual attractiveness increases.

-- Alongside systemic benefits from thyroid exposure, applying light anywhere on the body also gives systemic benefits, via the blood (Ihsan FR, 2005.
+- Alongside potential systemic benefits from thyroid exposure, applying light anywhere on the body may also give systemic effects, via the blood (Ihsan FR, 2005.
 Rodrigo SM et al., 2009.
 Leal Junior EC et al., 2010).
 Although red blood cells have no mitochondria; blood platelets, white blood cells and other types of cells present in the blood do contain mitochondria.
-This alone can lower inflammation and cortisol levels – a stress hormone that prevents T4 -> T3 activation (Albertini et al., 2007).
+This alone is being studied to see how and why it may lower inflammation and cortisol levels – a stress hormone that prevents T4 -> T3 activation (Albertini et al., 2007).

-- Applying red light to specific areas of the body (such as the brain, skin, testes, wounds, etc.) gives a more intense local boost.
-This is best shown by studies of light therapy on skin disorders, wounds and infections, where healing time is dramatically reduced by red or infrared light (J. Ty Hopkins et al., 2004.
+- If one were to apply red light to specific areas of the body (such as the brain, skin, testes, wounds, etc.), some researchers hypothesise that it could perhaps give a more intense local boost.
+This is best shown by studies of light therapy on skin disorders, wounds and infections, where in various studies the healing time is potentially reduced by red or infrared light (J. Ty Hopkins et al., 2004.
 Avci et al., 2013, Mao HS, 2012.
 Percival SL, 2015. da Silva JP, 2010.
 Gupta A, 2014.
 Güngörmüş M, 2009).
-The local effect of light is different yet complementary to thyroid hormone.
+The local effect of light would seem to potentially be different yet complementary to the natural function of thyroid hormone.

 Symptoms of low metabolic rate/hypothyroidism